tabithalcostello/osticket-prereqs/README.md

 <p align="center">
 <img src="https://i.imgur.com/ubUCd3K.png" height="50%" width="50%" alt="Conclude"/>
 </p>
 <p align="center"> This concludes the tutorial.
-The next one will build onto this one with post configuring the osTicket.
+The next one will build onto this one with Post-Installation Configuration.
 </p>
 <br />